hatsumatsu/e/README.md

 Gets the closest parent matching `selector`.

 ##### `append(selector|Element|NodeList|E)`
-Append elements to the current collection.
+Append nodes to the current collection.

 ##### `appendTo(selector|Element|NodeList|E)`
-Append the current collection to the passed elements.
+Append the current collection to the passed nodes.

 #####  `prepend(selector|Element|NodeList|E)`
-Prepend elements to the current collection.
+Prepend nodes to the current collection.

 ##### `prependTo(selector|Element|NodeList|E)`
-Prepend the current collection to the passed elements.
+Prepend the current collection to the passed nodes.

 ##### `clone()`
 Clone the collection.